5 Ways to Make Your New Years Resolution Stick

 1) Warm Season Gear: Organize and store items such as pool toys, beach towels, and outside sporting equipment.

-2) Garden: Prune your perennials, add a layer of insulating mulch for plant warmth, and trim trees that could provide a threat to your home during a winter storm.
+2) Garden: Prune your perennials, add a layer of insulating mulch for plant warmth, and trim trees that could provide a threat to your home during a winter storm, Go take a quick look at this knee pad review if you are struggling to find a pair of knee pads that will suit this or any type of work.
+Applicable to all industries and trades, you’ll be able to find some knee pads that are right for you.

 3) Reorganize the Kitchen: Relocate warm weather items, such as ice cream makers, to higher shelves and shift down things like the crockpot and soup bowls.